cemmanuel1/todo_app/README.md

 #### About its Development
 Built with Ruby on Rails & Javascript.

-Unit and integration testing with Rspec and Capybaray
+Unit and integration testing with Rspec and Capybara

 #### Screenshot